-For students who have little to no previous chemistry experience, preparation for the fast-paced and intensive experience of CHEM 121, required for health occupation fields.
+For students who have little to no previous chemistry experience, preparation for the fast-paced and intensive experience of CHEM& 121, required for health occupation fields.
 Topics include measurements, density, nomenclature, properties of elements and compounds, understanding the periodic table, writing and balancing chemical equations, the mole, and the application of mathematical operations used in chemical problem solving.
-Students cannot receive credit for both CHEM 050 and CHEM 095.